ericrkuo/tron-haskell/README.md

 We plan on adding the following features:

 ### Multiple levels of difficulty of AI
 As of right now, we only have a Beginner (Dummy) CPU which moves in the same direction the whole time.
 We plan on adding more complex algorithms that will allow our CPUs to become more challenging.
-Since we already added functionality in our proof-of-concept to support CPU’s of varying difficulties, this is only a matter of adding new algorithms.
+Since we already added functionality in our proof-of-concept to support CPUs of varying difficulties, this is only a matter of adding new algorithms.

 This could involve concepts we learned in class about game trees, next moves, min-maxing, or new algorithms that we discover/create!